 Deuteronomy 16:15 "Seven days you shall keep a sacred feast (Chag in Hebrew) to the LORD thy God in the place which the LORD shall choose: because the LORD thy God shall bless you in your produce, and in all the works of your hands, therefore you shall surely rejoice (Sameach in Hebrew).

 Hmm.
-If our focus lies on all of our abundance without acknowledging the Provider, then it is all vanity!
+If our focus lies on all of our abundances without acknowledging the Provider, then it is all vanity!
 But if our focus is on the Lord and His desire for our lives, then He will provide us with all that is pure and holy.

 Let's feast in the Lord today, for all that He has provided for us this season!
-Let's take the time to recognize and appreciate all of the abundance God has poured upon us this past year and allow our hearts to overflow with the measure of gratitude that is appropriate given His great generosity!
+Let's take the time to recognize and appreciate all of the abundances God has poured upon us this past year and allow our hearts to overflow with the measure of gratitude that is appropriate given His great generosity!